olaviinha/Pwst-it/README.md

 - Full screen (default: Z).
 Open/exit full screen mode.
 - Cancel (default: Esc).
 Closes/cancels different things on screen, depending on what's happening.

+## General acknowledgement
+- This was developed entirely for my personal purposes, and I don't intend to extend it outside of that scope.
+- It has been developed and tested only in Google Chrome.
+- Very likely has a number of bugs, which I aim to fix as they come along.